Career Paths in Library & Information Sciences

-The majority of our MLIS graduates work for academic insitutions and the government, with public libraries and archives also having strong representation.
-There has been significant growth in past few years of graduates working in the technology sector.
+The majority of our MLIS graduates work for academic institutions and elementary/secondary school, with archives/special collections and government libraries also having strong representation.
+There has been significant growth in the past few years of graduates working in the technology sector.

 MLIS graduates are prepared to be leaders in their chosen field.
 Students graduate from the program with an impressive and diverse set of skills which set them apart from other applicants.
 Graduates reported that the most valuable skills they learned in the MLIS program were: